aarsonline/aarsonline.github.io/class1/glu3/README.md

 Chung et al. 2022 identified four potential regions of the *Gallus Gallus* GluRS-E which may offer selectivity against tRNA$^\text{Gln}$.

+A fused glutamyl-prolyl tRNA synthetase (EPRS) also exists in most animals (Berthonneau et al. 2000).
+EPRS contains the catalytic domains from both GluRS-E and [ProRS-A](/class2/pro1/), as well as the ProRS-A zinc binding domain.
+Glutamic acid is a metabolic precursor for proline, which suggests a possible explanation for the origin of this protein (Eswarappa et al. 2018).

+## Structure

 The N-terminal catalytic domain of GluRS-E closely resembles the other members of subclass Ib: [GlnRS](/class1/gln/), [GluRS-B](/class1/glu1/), GlxRS-A,  and GlxRS-B.
 Their catalytic domains are characterized by an insertion within CP1, containing a loop flanked by two helices (SC1b IM), which